HathorNetwork/hathor-wallet/README.md

 On Linux the app is installed in a way that it is available as the command `hathor-wallet`, so we can simply run `hathor-wallet --unsafe-mode --hathor-debug` from the terminal.

+On MacOS the app is usually installed in `/Applications` in a way that is possible to run the following command `open /Applications/Hathor\ Wallet.app --args --hathor-debug --unsafe-mode` from the terminal.

 ### To Build

 `npm run build` and it will create a folder build with the files to use